 If I had to recommend a single best smoker for beginners, it would be Weber’s Smokey Mountain.
-It uses charcoal and wood chunks, so it really delivers big smokey flavor.
+It is a charcoal smoker (uses charcoal and wood chunks for fuel), so it really delivers big smokey flavor.
 It’s also extremely popular among BBQ enthusiasts, so there are lots of resources for it online.
 You do have to control the temperature with air vents, but it’s pretty simple once you get the hang of it.

 And if you’re not sure you want to buy a dedicated smoker, there is always the option of setting up a traditional charcoal grill for indirect heat smoking.

 Almost any, so long as it’s not a wood full of resin and oil, like pine, cedar, spruce, sycamore, redwood, or fir.
 Also avoid any wood that has been treated with chemicals.